Artisan-Lab/tag-std/pre-RFC.md

 ```

 Safety tags will brings two effects:
-1. they are expanded to `#[doc]` comments, thus rendered through rustdoc on HTML pages
+1. they are expanded to `#[doc]` comments, thus rendered through rustdoc on HTML pages.
 2. they are collected by a linter tool which sees all tags in all crates involved, and analyzes each callsite
    to emit what safety tags are missing.
 The tool supports property checking on revision, meaning when a dependency
    is updated, and its tags are modified, there will be a report about where infected tags locates and what